giga-sec/gigaSec-Tech-Notes/3. Notes/URL or Uniform Resource Locator.md

 ---
 Abstract:
-- Parts of a URL (Doesn't need to use all of its parts for url to work)
+- Parts of a URL
 - Making request to a webserver
 - The response of a webserver to the